Health and Human Services

 Salaries vary depending on the job title, but approximate sample salaries include:

 * Some of these jobs require additional education and certifications once a student graduates from high school.
+Salaries vary depending on the job title, experience, and location.
 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook.
-Website last modified date: Friday, April 13, 2018.
+Website last modified date: Friday, April 12, 2019.

 Which industry-recognized, in-demand certifications and exams can my student prepare for?